Mahmud Bey

 Çobanoğlu Mahmud Bey was the fourth and final bey of the Chobanids.

 Reign

 During Mahmud's reign, the raids on the Byzantine borders continued.
 The leadership of these raids was taken by his brother Ali Bey.
 Ali Bey crossed the Sakarya River during his raids but later signed a treaty with the Byzantines.
 With this agreement, the Turkmen gathered around Osman Bey of the nascent Ottoman Empire.
+This switching of sides by the Turkomans further weakened the influence and power of Çobanli Mahmud Bey.